Prime Mortgage: A Complete Guide

-If you’re borrowing in the United States, anything from a credit card to a mortgage loan is partially impacted by a number called the “Prime Rate.”
-This figure is shrouded in mystery, but also easily located daily in the Wall Street Journal.
+In the United States, borrowing is partially impacted by a number called the “Prime Rate.”
+This figure seems mysterious.
+But you can find it daily in the Wall Street Journal and other online sources.
 Its impact on banking, however, is significant and extends far beyond housing.

-This is where it gets a little tricky.
-The Prime Rate is the rate that banks loan money to their best customers: large corporations.
+The Prime Rate is the rate that banks use when they lend to their best customers: large corporations.
 Everything else flows from there.
-Banks charge an excellent rate to their customers who are at low risk of defaulting, in the form of the Prime rate plus some small profit amount.
-However, a bank will hike the profit percentage on top of the Prime rate for riskier borrowers.
+Banks charge the best rates to ideal customers: those who are at low risk of defaulting.
+Usually, this means they offer a borrower the Prime rate plus some additional amount for profit.
+Lenders increase the profit percentage on top of the Prime rate for riskier borrowers.

-Other types of credit, like credit cards or auto loans, are also frequently based on the Prime Rate of the issuing bank.
-Again, like with mortgages, these loans will be priced as Prime, plus some amount of profit that corresponds to your risk level.
-Banks don’t always disclose that they’re pricing against their Prime Rate; instead, they just give a flat number to customers.
-This can make it easier to understand since with fixed-rate loans it really doesn’t make much difference.
+Other types of credit are also frequently based on the Lender's Prime Rate.
+These can include credit cards or auto loans.
+Like with mortgages, these loans will be priced as Prime.
+Then the lender adds some amount of profit that corresponds to the borrower’s risk level.
+Banks don’t always disclose that they’re pricing against their Prime Rate.
+They may instead provide a flat number to customers, which is basically a fixed-rate loan.

 What Influences the Prime Rate?

-Each bank has its own criteria for their Prime Rate’s behavior, but some very influential factors include:
+Each bank has its own criteria for how their Prime Rate will behave.
+In general, some very influential factors include:

 Because banks set their own Prime Rate, they can also raise or reduce it at will.
-If they want more new customers, for example, they might drop their Prime Rate so that loans across the board are cheaper.
-They could also just offer discounted loans that are below Prime for really good borrowers who probably have friends they can tell about the bank’s great deals.
+If a financial institution is looking to attract new customers, they might lower their Prime Rate.
+They do this to make all their loan products cheaper for borrowers.
+A lender might also offer discounted loans that are below Prime for well-qualified borrowers.
+Many times, those borrowers have friends and family they can tell about the bank’s great deals.

-Prime is just that.
-The best rate the bank offers, except when they offer a lower rate.
+The Prime Rate is nothing more than the best rate the bank offers, except when they offer a lower rate.